-The 2011 calculated population within the study area is 79 869.
+\The 2011 calculated population within the study area is 79 869.
 The project design year is 2045 and the estimated design population is based on a 1.0% annual growth rate.

-The anticipated completion date for the detailed design is towards the end of 2018.
-This phase of the uMshwathi RBWSS project is expected to cost R 678 million.
+The anticipated completion date is 2024.
+This phase of the uMshwathi RBWSS project is expected to cost R 712 million.